Seal Point Ragdoll Cats – Mitted, Colorpoint, Bicolor & Lynx Ragdoll Cats

 No, they are not.
 All Ragdoll cats are born entirely white (unless it is a Mink Ragdoll).
 Then, as they grow up, they develop their trademark brown fur on their faces and body.

 You can read more about color progression in Ragdolls here.
-We also added an extensive photo gallery from out Floppycats community to show how the colors begin showing in Ragdoll cats.
+We also added an extensive photo gallery from our Floppycats community to show how the colors begin showing in Ragdoll cats.

 Do seal Ragdolls change color?

 Yes, they certainly do.
-Like all Ragdoll cats, seal points can also change color all throughout their lives.
-They get their generic colors young and then develop secondary characteristics until they reach adulthood.
+But, like all Ragdoll cats, seal points can also change color throughout their lives.
+They get their generic colors young and then develop secondary characteristics until adulthood.

-They can also change color due to diet changes like Charlie did – or because of the environment (moving from a cold to a warm climate) or because of health reasons.
+They can also change color due to diet changes as Charlie did – or because of the environment (moving from a cold to a warm climate) or health reasons.

 How does a seal point Ragdoll change color when its body temp is high?

-While the changes are visible, you will not notice them on your cat’s face, but rather on its body.
+While the changes are visible, you will not notice them on your cat’s face but on its body.
 When their body temperature increases, their fur becomes lighter in tone.
-If you notice your cat is suddenly whiter or that its fur is simply lighter in tone, you should probably check its body temperature.
+Suppose your cat is suddenly whiter, or its fur is simply lighter in tone.
+In that case, check its body temperature.

 How does a seal point Ragdoll change color when its body temp is low?

 As their body temperature drops, Ragdoll cats develop lighter-toned fur.
 For instance, a gray patch will become lighter and even close to white.
-In seal point Ragdolls, you may notice that the brown in its paws is getting higher and higher.
+Also, you may notice that the brown in its paws is getting higher in seal point Ragdolls.

 Please note that the brown patches on its face are less likely to change.
-Whenever you see your Ragdoll cat getting darker fur, you should check its temperature.
+So whenever you see your Ragdoll cat getting darker fur, you should check its temperature.

 How do you recognize a seal point Ragdoll cat?